sterlingbaldwin/scalable_project_3/README.md

 	* Messages: These are the data objects which make their way from a source to their destination
 	* Ships: These entities are present in the space.
 Multiple ships form an ephimeral network with one of the network acting as the network controller.
-	* Network controller: It is the onldest node in the network which acts as the bridging node for all communication that happen withing the network.
+	* Network controller: It is the oldest node in the network which acts as the bridging node for all communication that happen withing the network.
-	* Entity Server: It is the server that controls all the ships present in space.
+	* Entity Manager: It is the server that controls all the ships present in space.
 It is also responsible for managing and updating the ephimeral networks.
-	* Controller Server: This server is responsible for handling the network controller ships.
+	* Controller Manager: This server is responsible for handling the network controller ships.
 It redirects the messages to the corresponding network and manages the flow messages including the ones manually injected in the system.
-	* Physics Simulator: In the real world we would call this base reality, however since were not actually sending email to Neptune we’ve gotta simulate it somehow.
+	* Simulator: In the real world we would call this base reality, however since were not actually sending email to Neptune we’ve gotta simulate it somehow.
 The physics simulator keeps track of the global state of the system, and mediates communication between the other entities.

 There exists multiple ships in open space.
 Each ship has a communication range, multiple interconnected ships thus creating a chained network.
 All communication in the network are controlled, managed and acted on by the oldest node in the network (network controller).
 The simulator will initialize a new ship at a random time, location, speed and communication range.